Skip to main content

 What is Verification of Payee and why do I have to complete it when making a SEPA Credit Transfer or SEPA Instant Credit Transfer?

 When you make a SEPA Credit Transfer or SEPA Instant Credit Transfer, there will be a new step: Verification of Payee.
 VoP check will occur automatically.
-Verifies the payee’s name you provide matches the payee’s name held with their bank or payments service provider (PSP).
-VoP will be applicable to both existing and newly created incoming and outgoing SEPA Credit Transfers and SEPA Instant Credit Transfers.
+The VoP check verifies the payee’s name you provide matches the payee’s name held with their bank or payments service provider (PSP) as part of the steps you take to make a payment.

 Back to top